Table of contents

-An all-inclusive overview of the Kanban board, its functions, features, and when you should use one.
+An all-inclusive overview of the Kanban method, its functions, features, and when you should use one.

 Kanban board is the main tool used in Kanban project management practices.
-It helps visualize processes, control workflow, and maximize results.
+It helps visualize your workflow, control the process, and maximize results.
 The board is composed out of columns, swim lanes, cards, and limits.
 This helps manage the work processes, eliminates waste, and delivers results faster.

 Kanban boards were first introduced as part of the Kanban framework and quickly became the most important tool used by Kanban practitioners.
 Over the years these boards have become so popular that some even started calling them Agile boards.
 However, this term is not correct as different Agile frameworks use different variations of the task board.